 The 12th class examination is something which has entirely different impact and importance when compared to any other class.
 The class 12th percentage is something which is asked everywhere, to get admissions into any college, or in any job interview; you cannot skip your class 12th percentage.

-ISC and CBSE board have some similarities, and some differences.
+ISC and CBSE board have some similarities and some differences.
 CBSE approves both Hindi and English as the language of instruction, but ISC does not recommend Hindi.
-In ISC, internal assessments are vital and practical tests are aggregated with the overall scores.
-Moreover, CBSE is recognized by the Indian government and ISC is not.
-Although, certificates provided by both of them are globally valid.
+In ISC, internal assessments are vital, and practical tests are aggregated with the overall scores.
+Moreover, CBSE is recognized by the Indian government, and ISC is not.
+However, certificates provided by both of them are globally valid.

-ISC Class 12 Physics syllabus consists of 10 units, and the chapters under each unit.
-The marks allotted to every unit, and total of 70 marks question paper is as follows.
+ISC Class 12 Physics syllabus consists of 9 units and the question paper is of 70 marks as follows.

 Under Electrostatics, we have two chapters namely:

 This chapter includes Electric Charges; Conservation of charge, Coulomb’s law-force between two point charges, forces between multiple charges; superposition principle and continuous charge distribution.

 Electrostatic Potential and Capacitance